 Visiting museums in Holland

 Dutch museums reopened at June 1st.
-There are some rather strict restrictions in place though.
+There are some restrictions in place though.
 Museums have to make sure that their visitors can keep the 1,5 meter social distance.
 That means less visitors are allowed in than usual.
 Practically all museums now ask you to book ahead.
 Check the websites of the museums to find out how to book your ticket and time-slot.
 On the positive side: this is your chance to visit popular museums in a rather relaxed way.

 Visiting cinemas and theaters in Holland